 - Combination of psoralen and UVA therapy

 There is also an option of combining psoralen with phototherapy for inducing color to light patches.
 Here doctors use a plant-derived compound- psoralen is the association with ultraviolet A rays.
 Patients either ingest psoralen through the mouth or apply it to the depigmented surface directly.
 After this, the therapist exposes the patient to UVA rays.
+If facilities are not available for UVA, Patient can also expose to natural sunrays in a graded manner.
 Though this phototherapy has shown satisfactory results, it is challenging for the candidate to undergo the process.
 It is the reason most skin clinics now resort to narrow-band UVB therapy.

 Medications for vitiligo